DIY Viewer

 type: string

-description: Estimated time to complete (e.g., "2-3 hours")
+description: Estimated time to complete the project (e.g., "2-3 hours", "Weekend project")

-- name: materials_and_tools
+- name: glossary

 type: array